Art by Enife

 As the blacks gathered their forces, Aegon II became frustrated with his Hand of the King, Ser Otto Hightower, and awarded the office to Ser Criston Cole.
 The Kingmaker's forces quickly took Duskendale and Rook's Rest, the latter after a fierce battle.
 When Prince Aemond Targaryen became Protector of the Realm and Prince Regent because of Aegon's injuries in the battle, Criston remained Hand.

 Aemond and the Kingmaker led an army of 4,000 greens from King's Landing to retake Harrenhal in the riverlands from Prince Daemon Targaryen, who vacated the castle before Criston arrived.
-After hearing of the Lannisters' defeat in the Battle by the Lakeshore, Aemond began burning the riverlands and Cole marched his remaining 3,600 greeens south along the western shore of the Gods Eye, intending to join with the army of Lord Ormund Hightower.
-However, the Kingmaker's forces were ambushed by the Winter Wolves and river knights south of the Gods Eye, and he died in the Butcher's Ball in 130 AC.
+After hearing of the Lannisters' defeat in the battle by the Lakeshore, Aemond began burning the riverlands and Cole marched his remaining 3,600 greeens south along the western shore of the Gods Eye, intending to join with the army of Lord Ormund Hightower.
+However, the Kingmaker's forces were ambushed by the Winter Wolves and river knights south of the Gods Eye.
+Criston challenged Lord Roderick Dustin, Ser Pate of Longleaf, and Ser Garibald Grey to single combat what they declined, and was instead slain by arrows at the Butcher's Ball in 130 AC.

 A Feast for Crows